section-engineering-education/engineering-education/content/articles/graphs-in-data-structure-using _c++/index.md

 * **Google Maps**: link your journey from the start to the end
 * **Social Networks**: Friends with each other are connected using an edge where each user represents a vertex.
-* **Recommendation System**: relationship data between users recommendations is use graph for connection.
+* **Recommendation System**: relationship data between user's recommendations is use graph for connection.

 #### Type of Graphs :
 * **Undirected**: All edges in an undirected graph are bidirectional and do not point in any particular direction.